29-Year-Old Center – Free Agent

 Nick Spaling Contract Information:

-Signed a one-year, $1.5 million contract with the Predators in July of 2013.
+Signed a one-year contract with Geneve-Servette of the Swiss League in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Nick Spaling – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Nick Spaling: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Nick Spaling.

 Pens GM Jim Rutherford acquired Spaling as part of the return with Patric Hornqvist from Nashville in exchange for James Neal over the summer.
 Pittsburgh has struggled with its third line ever since breaking up Jordan Staal, Matt Cooke and Tyler Kennedy several years ago and believes Spaling can help fill the void; he can play any forward position and can kill penalties.
 Last season, Spaling netted a career-high 13 goals to go along with 19 assists.
 The 26-year-old might not finish with more than 30-35 points with Pittsburgh, but the Pens feel his value will help keep opponents honest.
 Spaling collected six power-play points in 2013-14 and could battle for a second-unit spot.